Free California License Plate Lookup

 To perform a VIN check through the California DMV, you can visit their website and enter the VIN in the appropriate field.
 There is a fee for this service, and you will need to provide some personal information, such as your name and address, as well as a reason for your request.

 Alternatively, VinCheckPro.com offers a free VIN check and VIN lookup service for California vehicles.
-You can enter the VIN of the vehicle you’re interested in and receive a report that includes basic information about the vehicle, such as its make and model, production year, and vehicle identification number.
+Simply enter the VIN of the vehicle you’re interested in and receive a report that includes basic information about the vehicle, such as its make and model, production year, and vehicle identification number.
 The report may also include information about any reported accidents or incidents, salvage or junk titles, and other details that may affect the value and safety of the vehicle.